egnha/valaddin/README.md

 * The [typeCheck](https://github.com/jimhester/typeCheck) package, together with
 [Types for R](https://github.com/jimhester/types), enables the creation of functions with type-validated arguments by means of special type annotations.
-This approach is "dual" to that of Valaddin: whereas Valaddin specifies input checks as _predicate functions with scope_, typeCheck specifies input checks as _arguments with type_.
+This approach is "dual" to that of valaddin: whereas valaddin specifies input checks as _predicate functions with scope_, typeCheck specifies input checks as _arguments with type_.